Aleroms/santiagomorales/README.md

 - I was receiving `undefined` values for my component after the pinia store fetched the data in an api call.
 I was stuck cause I didn't know how to handle this but I reached out for help and I created a `isLoading` boolean that was used when fetching data and updated after receiving data.
 Now, the data would only be rendered when data was received.

+- files were uploading the same fileName for images used in projects.
+Whenever I would retreive files from Firebase, it would display, the same image.
+For example, `burrito.png` would display for 6+ projects, since when I uploaded the file its file name was `burrito.png`.
+Duplicates were not created which led to overwritten images in multiple projects referencing the same image url, `tools/burrito.png`.
+To resolve this, before uploading the file I checked if the file already existed and would modify the file name to `burrito2.png` instead, so that each image uploaded with the same name would not overwrite and reference the same image.
+If the file did not exist, simply upload it as is.

 ## Useful Links

 - [Vue Composables](https://vuejs.org/guide/reusability/composables) - encapsulates and reuses stateful logic